planetshell/db-capstone-project/readme.md

 6. Employee - [EmployeeID, FirstName, LastName, Role, Salary]

 ### Task-1
 MySQL workbench was used to create the entity relationship model or ER diagram for the Little Lemon database management system.
-The diagram show a one-to-one, one-to-many, and many-to-many relationship between entities.
-The database that must conform to the 3 fundamental normal forms NF1, NF2, NF3.
+The diagram show a one-to-many relationship between entities.
+The database also conforms to the 3 fundamental normal forms 1NF, 2NF and 3NF.
 The forward engineering feature was then used to implement the Little Lemom database schema.

 ![Little Lemon Data Model](LittleLemonDataModel/LittleLemonDM.png)